 - 4 How often should I clean bricks?

-How many PSI do I need to clean bricks, some helpful tips:
+How many PSI do I need to clean bricks?
+Here are some helpful tips:

-When cleaning bricks, it is crucial to keep your pressure washer at a low PSI setting.
+Keeping your pressure washer at a low PSI setting is crucial when cleaning bricks.
 High water pressure can damage bricks and can even result in cracks.
-The recommended PSI rating for effective cleaning of bricks is between 500 to 1500 PSI with a GPM value of 3.
+The recommended PSI rating for effective cleaning of bricks is between 500 and 1500 PSI with a GPM value of 3.

 ● Effective PSI for washing bricks

-PSI stands for “pounds per square inch”.
-This relates to the amount of water pressure coming out of the pressure washer’s nozzle.
-According to most builders, the pressure washer’s PSI should be in the range of 500 to 1000 PSI.
+PSI stands for “pounds per square inch.”
+This relates to the water pressure from the pressure washer’s nozzle.
+According to most builders, the pressure washer’s PSI should be 500 to 1000 PSI.
 It should never exceed 1500 PSI, or you can damage your bricks over time.

-At 500 to 100 PSI, you will be able to remove the dust and stains from the surface.
+At 500 to 100 PSI, you can remove the dust and stains from the surface.
 For tougher stains, you can use a power washer.
-That uses warm water at the same PSI and makes it easier to remove algae and color shadowing from the bricks.
+That uses warm water at the same PSI, making removing algae and color shadowing from the bricks easier.
 I recommend not to increase the PSI from your pressure washer.

 ● Type of pressure washer: Hot or Cold